cobbr/cobbr.io/about.md

 Projects I am currently working on:

 * [PSAmsi](https://github.com/cobbr/PSAmsi) - A tool for auditing and defeating AMSI signatures.
-* [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) - I help maintain [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) written by [Daniel Bohannon](https://twitter.com/danielhbohannon) (meaning I've written two lines of code for it).
+* [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) - I help to maintain [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation), a PowerShell obfuscator, written by [Daniel Bohannon](https://twitter.com/danielhbohannon).

 Projects I have worked on in the past: